hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 17 May 2024

+The following changes are now available in Sandbox.

+#### Business Source Adjustable Summary API

+New API version 5.0 added with the following changes.

+##### Changed

+For these endpoints:

+- Retrieve a UK Property Business Source Adjustable Summary
+- Retrieve a Foreign Property Business Source Adjustable Summary
+  - Add support for negative values to `totalExpenses` field and all fields in `expenses` object except for `residentialFinancialCost` and `broughtFwdResidentialFinancialCost` fields.

+- Submit Foreign Property Accounting Adjustments
+- Submit UK Property Accounting Adjustments
+  - Add support for negative values to all fields in `expenses` object except for `residentialFinancialCost` field.

+---

 ### 15 May 2024